Skip to content

 Professionals use assessments and appraisals to determine the value of a property for different purposes.
 Tax auditors in South Dakota use assessments to value property to set tax rates.
 These rates don't always match the fair market value.

-Appraisers use complex formulas comparing similar properties in the local area and recent sales to derive the fair market value for mortgages and estate planning purposes.
+Appraisers use complex formulas to compare similar properties in the area and recent sales to derive the fair market value for mortgages and estate planning purposes.

-Factors that Determine Property Values in South Dakota
+What Factors Determine Property Values in South Dakota

-- Demographic Numbers - South Dakota populations can be broken down into various demographic classifications, establishing demand patterns in the area.
-For example, if the area has more high-income earners, the demand for housing increases, and thus the property value may increase.
+• Demographic Numbers - South Dakota's population can be divided into various demographic classifications, establishing demand patterns in the area.
+For example, if the area has more high-income earners, the demand for housing increases, and thus, property value may increase.

-- Infrastructure and Amenities - The availability and quality of infrastructure and amenities like healthcare facilities, educational institutions, and recreational opportunities can impact property values.
-For example, Aberdeen has a well-developed infrastructure, a hospital, and educational facilities that may increase property values.
+• Infrastructure and Amenities - The availability and quality of infrastructure and amenities, such as healthcare facilities, educational institutions, and recreational opportunities, can impact property values.
+Aberdeen, for example, has a well-developed infrastructure, a hospital, and educational facilities that may increase property values.

 Most property records are public, meaning they cannot be kept private.
 Private land sales are still recorded with the county register of deeds, and anyone can find out about them.
 When you buy property in South Dakota, your name and address appear in public property records.